6x6 Toyota Land Cruiser Showcases Its Ridiculousness On Video

 Have we found the ultimate overlander?

 The phrase 6x6 typically leads one to think of the Mercedes G63 AMG 6x6.
 Top Gear’s Richard Hammond showcased just how ridiculous that vehicle was.
 However, we’ve found another 6x6 creation that is just as absurd.
+The folks at Patriot Campers took a Toyota Land Cruiser, added an axle, and went even crazier from there.

 In the video, a Patriot Camper employee showcases the Toyota Land Cruiser SuperTourer 6x6 and all of its insanity.
 Patriot Campers is one of the premier companies in the world for overlanding modifications.
 Along with constructing overland vehicles, they make their own wheels, trailers, and utility canopies.
 Australian built, their products are designed to stand up to the toughest off-road conditions.